seanredmond/heniautos/guide/calendar-equations.md

 ![324/3 BCE](img/324-3.png)

 Note that of the twelve "collated" solutions, this is the _only_ solution that fits the astronomical data.
 None of the others call for three full months in the first five.
-While we used the Rule of Aristotle simply to reduce the number of possibilities for the purposes of illustration, in the end we got as the part of the unique solution.
+While we used the Rule of Aristotle simply to reduce the number of possibilities for the purposes of illustration, in the end we got it as the part of the unique solution.
 We can now state the complete solutions to the two calendar equations:

 **Pos 27 = V 31 = DOY 175 = ✸Jan 13, 323 BCE**